Climate-based pepper planting guide for Lewistown, Montana

 Main risk: There is not much margin here, so late planting or longer-season pepper varieties can easily carry harvest past frost.

-How Frost Affects Peppers in Lewistown
+How Frost Affects Planting Dates for Peppers in Lewistown

 Lewistown usually has about 137 frost-free days, with a typical last spring frost around May 14 and a typical first fall frost around September 28.